MrunaliniPachpute/MrunaliniPachpute/README.md

 # 👋 Hey there, I'm Mrunalini!

-🎓 Artificial Intelligence and Data Science student
+Artificial Intelligence and Data Science student🎓
 MERN Stack Developer | AI Explorer | MLSA (Beta)

 I love turning ideas into full-stack projects with a pinch of creativity and impact!